 Alcohol and Cancer

-You may be surprised to find out that drinking alcohol increases your risk of head and neck, breast, stomach, pancreatic, colorectal and liver cancers.
+Drinking any type or amount of alcohol increases your risk of 9 different types of cancers including head and neck, breast, esophageal, stomach, pancreatic, colorectal, and liver cancers.

 Canadian Cancer Society's Recommendation